 30 game boards to use when working with near doubles.

-Use these Doubles Minus 1 Game Boards when learning about near doubles.
+Use these Doubles Plus 1 Game Boards when learning about near doubles.
 Some suggestions on how to use these game boards in the classroom have been included.

-dice.
-The player is then required to add the 2 dice together, double the total and then subtract one.
-If
+The player is then required to add the 2 dice together, double the total and then add one.
+If any of the

-any of the players have that number on their game board, they can cover it with a marker.
-Decide
+players have that number on their game board, they can cover it with a marker.
+Decide before the game

-before the game if they need to cover a line vertically, horizontally, diagonally or all of the numbers to
+if they need to cover a line vertically, horizontally, diagonally or all of the numbers to win the game.

-win the game.
-(Alternatively, you could play this as a whole class and use number cards with 2 – 12 on
+(Alternatively, you could play this as a whole class and use number cards with 2 – 12 on them to draw

-them together, doubles the total and subtracts one.
-If the answer is available on the game board, they
+together, doubles the total and adds one.
+If the answer is available on the game board, they can place

-can place their marker on it.
-If the other player has already covered the answer, they can remove their
+their marker on it.
+If the other player has already covered the answer, they can remove their opponents

-opponents marker and replace it with their own.
-When all of the numbers have been covered, the
+marker and replace it with their own.
+When all of the numbers have been covered, the winner is the

-of the possible answers and then either roll 2 dice or use number cards to add together, double and
+the possible answers and then either roll 2 dice or use number cards to add together, double and then

 We create premium quality, downloadable teaching resources for primary/elementary school teachers that make classrooms buzz!